MadhuraBelsare1/card-developer/docs/release-notes/dispute/dispute-sandbox.md

     ]
 }
 ```
-### Dispute submit questionnaire- deposit--non-fraud--multi-caseItem
+### Dispute submit questionnaire--Deposit--nonfraud--multi-caseItem
 Submits the questionnaire for a case item.
-Questionnaires belongs to Deposit- Non Fraud Flow for Multi Case Items.
+Questionnaires belongs to Deposit- Nonfraud Flow for Multi-case Items.

 #### Request
 **HTTP METHOD:** POST